alli2026/NotificationSystem/README.md

 8. Click Run in your IDE.

 The console should print these messages:
--Sending Email: This is an email notification.
--Notification medium changed.
--Sending SMS: This is an SMS notification.
--Notification medium changed.
--[WhatsApp] Sending message: This is a WhatsApp notification.
--Message Log:
--This is an email notification.
--This is an SMS notification.
--This is a WhatsApp notification.
+Sending Email: This is an email notification, Notification medium changed, Sending SMS: This is an SMS notification, Notification medium changed, [WhatsApp] Sending message: This is a WhatsApp notification, Message Log: This is an email notification, This is an SMS notification, This is a WhatsApp notification.

 Prerequisites: MacOS, Windows, Linux, or any other OS that supports Java.
 Java JDK 17+ installed or any Java IDE.